MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Does the platform support transient usage?**

    Like EDA activities, model training and fine-tuning are typically not run full time, so you should prefer a platform that can be stopped when it's not in use to help control costs.
-Unlike EDA however, model training is typically a batch process, so the compute is only needed when the batch runs and then can be shut down until the next run.
+Unlike EDA, however, model training is typically a batch process, so the compute is only needed when the batch runs and then can be shut down until the next run.

 - **Does the platform provide orchestration?**